Bryan De La Cruz Player Props: Marlins vs. Padres

 Bryan De La Cruz At The Plate

-- De La Cruz is batting .301 with 10 doubles, seven home runs and 15 walks.
+- De La Cruz has 10 doubles, seven home runs and 16 walks while batting .296.

-- Among the qualifying hitters in baseball, his batting average ranks 13th, his on-base percentage ranks 49th, and he is 53rd in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 17th, his on-base percentage ranks 49th, and he is 61st in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.